jdrch/Hardware/README.md

 ### Why are there no Macs?

-* Macs have the worst $/specs on the market
+* Macs have the worst $/specs on the market.
+Even used Macs are horrifically overpriced compared to used enterprise PCs that work just as well and are more repairable and upgradable
 * I'm philosophically opposed to much of Apple's computing vision

 ### Did you buy everything new?